OpenFAST/KiteFAST/docs/source/dev/index.rst

 - :download:`KiteMBDyn Preprocessor Theory<../user/kitembdynpreprocessor/MBDyn_Preprocessor_Theory.pdf>`:
   preprocessor theory outline

-Furthermore, a
-TODO: link to preprocessor dev guide
-TODO: link to MBDyn user module dev guide
+Furthermore, a guide to KiteMBDyn Preprocessor development is at :ref:`kitembdynpreprocessor_dev_guide` and details on the development of the MBDyn user modules is at :ref:`mbdyn_ude_dev_guide`.